duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 We have made a `bash` script that allows to easily set up all the the watchtowers.
 You can find it in `duckietown-cslam/scripts/watchtowers_setup.sh`.
 You will need to edit the `SERVER_HOSTNAME` and `SERVER_IP` in this file to the ones of your ROS Master.
 Also check if `array` contains all your watchtowers.
 Then you can run it with `bash watchtowers_setup.sh`.

 This step sets up the data acquisition pipeline on each watchtower.
 This means that each watchtower will now send updates about the AprilTags it sees.
-A similar step will also be done for each Duckiebot in Step 6.
+A similar step will also be done for each duckiebot in Step 6.

 ### Step 5: Test the watchtowers